GAPO: Robust Advantage Estimation for Real-World Code LLMs: Experiment

+\textbf{Baselines.} (1) Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} is a widely influential RL algorithm for LLMs \cite{kumar2025llm}.
+(2) Decoupled Clip and Dynamic Sampling Policy Optimization (DAPO) \cite{yu2025dapo} is a popular successor to GRPO.
+(3) GMPO \cite{zhao2025geometric} replaces the arithmetic mean with a non-adaptive geometric mean.
+(4) KRPO \cite{wang2025kalman} employs a Kalman filter to estimate latent reward uncertainty.
+(5) QAE \cite{wu2025quantile} introduces a group-wise $K$-quantile reward baseline for entropy-safe reasoning based on DAPO.
+GMPO, KRPO, and QAE are designed for discrete-reward tasks and \textit{lack adaptability to diverse real-world noisy rollout distributions}.

-We use the popular \texttt{verl} framework \cite{sheng2025hybridflow} for RL training, which is widely adopted in industry due to its scalability.
-We follow most of the default settings for GRPO and DAPO in \texttt{verl} with adaptive modifications for our code edit tasks, such as an input prompt length of 4096, an output length of 1024, a rollout batch size of 512, a training batch size of 32, 8 rollouts per iteration, and a total of 10 epochs.
-Our \gapo method is straightforward to implement, requiring only a few lines of code by modifying the \linecode{compute\_grpo\_outcome\_advantage} function in the GRPO and DAPO implementations (details are provided in our released code), demonstrating its high compatibility.
-We use the exact match ($em$) as the evaluation metric.
-All results are reported as the average over three trials.
+\textbf{Other Settings.} We use the popular \texttt{verl} framework \cite{sheng2025hybridflow} for RL training, which is widely adopted in industry due to its scalability.
+We follow most of the default settings for GRPO and DAPO in \texttt{verl} with adaptive modifications for our code edit tasks.
+Our \gapo method is straightforward to implement, requiring only a few lines of code by modifying the \linecode{compute\_grpo\_outcome\_advantage} function in the GRPO and DAPO implementations (see details in our code), showing its high compatibility.
+We use the exact match ($em$) as the evaluation metric following \cite{deng2025enhancing}.
+All results are reported as the average over five trials.
+See more details and results in the Appendix.